How to Access Property Records in Kansas

 Everyone who owns property must pay annual property taxes.
 These taxes pay for schools, road maintenance, police, fire, and government officer salaries.
 Local county tax collectors set tax rates, and each county's rates vary based on its needs.

-The average effective property tax rate in Kansas is 1.33% of the property's assessed value.
+Kansas's average effective property tax rate is 1.33% of the property's assessed value.
 On average, homeowners pay around $2,445 in property taxes.

 Some of the information in a tax record in Kansas includes the following:

-- Assessed Value - The document will show the property's total market value as a local assessor determines.
+- Assessed Value - The document will show the property's total market value as determined by a local assessor.

 - Tax Rates - The document will show the tax rate of the taxing district or local area.